materialsvirtuallab/megnet/README.md

 # MatErials Graph Networks (MEGNet) for molecule/crystal property prediction

 MatErials Graph Network (MEGNet) is an implementation of DeepMind's graph networks[1] for universal machine learning in materials science.
 We have demonstrated its success in achieving very low prediction errors in a broad array of properties in both molecules and crystals (see preprint of our paper ["Graph Networks as a Universal Machine Learning Framework for Molecules and Crystals"](https://arxiv.org/abs/1812.05055)[2]).

+Briefly, Figure 1 shows the sequential update steps of the graph network, whereby bonds, atoms, and global state attributes are updated using information from each other, generating an output graph.

 ![](./resources/model_diagram.png)
 <div align='center'><strong>Figure 1.
 The graph network update function.</strong></div>

+Figure 2 shows the overall schematic of the MEGNet.
+Each graph network module is preceded by two multi-layer perceptrons (known as Dense layers in Keras terminology), constituting a MEGNet block.
+Multiple MEGNet blocks can be stacked, allowing for information flow across greater spatial distances.
+The number of blocks required depend on the range of interactions necessary to predict a target property.
+In the final step, a `set2set` is used to map the output to a scalar/vector property.

 ![](./resources/model_arch.jpg)
 <div align='center'><strong>Figure 2.
 Schematic of MatErials Graph Network.</strong></div>